-Alimony in Texas – first, there is no hard and fast 10 year rule, and, secondly, in Texas it is called “Maintenance.”
+Alimony in Texas – In Texas it is called “Maintenance.” first, there is no hard and fast 10 year rule, and, secondly, in Texas it is called “Maintenance.”

-A little background: for decades Texas had no provision for post divorce alimony.
-One of the few states that did not.
-This was highly criticized because, primarily women, people were getting divorced where one spouse had foregone her career, was a stay at home mom and then stay at home housewife who, after the divorce, was left penniless/destitute with no prospects.
-In 1997, the Texas Legislature passed the Alimony statute.
+A little history – in 1997, the Texas Legislature passed the Texas Alimony statute.
 It is found in Chapter 8 of the Texas Family Code.
+Texas, at the time, was one of the few states that did not have an alimony statute.
+This was highly criticized because people, primarily women, were getting divorced where one spouse had foregone her career, was a stay at home mom and then stay at home housewife who, after the divorce, was left penniless/destitute with no prospects.
+The Texas Alimony (Maintenance) statute tries to correct this problem.